waltont8/AdventOfCode2020/README.md

 ## Day 20: Jurassic Jigsaw
 Part 1 was quite quick, just hack around and find the tiles with only two matching edges.
 Moment of panic when I thought there matches might not be unique, but each edge matches only one other.
 Part 2 was again easy but involved sooo many steps, took a few hours.
 I just stream of consciousness the code for these easy ones, I'm sure you could refactor it to nothing.
 There are a few hard coded bits in there just to speed it along.

+## Day 21: Allergen Assessment
+Took a while to get my head around what was being asked for in this one, needed to work through the examples.
+The "Allergens aren't always marked" hint makes it all quite hard to think about.
+I tend to over engineer part 1s and I did so here, so part 2 was easy.